 Limonium sinuatum.
 The Statice Supreme Mixture was bred in France for their large inflorescence, uniform height, and strong stems.
 This lovely mix is outstanding for fresh cut flowers, and particularly nice for drying.
 Flowers appear in crimson red, pink, yellow, blue, white, and purple.
 Start Supreme Mixture statice seeds indoors 6-8 weeks before the last frost and transplant once nighttime temperatures are up around 10°C (50°F).
 Grow in full sun in any well drained soil.
 Tolerant of very dry soil, but keep watered in long periods of drought.
 Statice blooms from July to September on plants that grow 60cm (24") tall.

-Statice is also known as sea-lavender and marsh-rosemary. it is widely grown for cut flowers and for dried flower arrangements.
+Statice is also known as sea-lavender and marsh-rosemary.
+It is widely grown for cut flowers and for dried flower arrangements.
+Continue reading below for some tips on how to grow Statice from seed.

 Easy but slow